ChrstphrHll/npc_gen/students/Hanna Estelar.md

 ---
 ### Description
 - 3rd year Human Bard in Alderden
-- curly strawberry blond hair that's put back in a short pony tail, Pale Gray eyes, and Dark Tan skin
+- shoulder length straight strawberry blond hair that's wild, Pale Gray eyes, and Dark Tan skin
 - Is Responsive and Unrestrained, and has Independence as their ideal

 ### Organizations